 If you are planning to visit Jamshedpur with your family and friends then the months from November to February would suit you best.
 During this time of the year, the overall weather is quite favourable and you can explore the city even in the daytime.

 The erstwhile city of Sakchi was named Jamshedpur in 1919 by Lord Chelmsford.
 The city was named after its founder, Jamshedji Nusserwanji Tata who played a major role in the formation of Jamshedpur.
 Around the beginning of the 20th century, Jamshetji Tata met steel makers in Pittsburgh, California to get advanced technology for the steel plant.
 It is also said that Jamshedji Tata got the inspiration of steel plantation while he was listening to the lectures of Thomas Carlyle.

-He then asked geologist Charles Page Perin to find an ideal place in India for steel plantation.
+He then asked geologist Charles Page Perin to find an ideal place in India for a steel plantation.
 His conditions were that the place be rich in coal, iron, water and limestone.
-With the continuation of the project, Maharaja of Mayurbhanj appointed a geologist named Pramatha Nath Bose for the same.
+With the continuation of the project, the Maharaja of Mayurbhanj appointed a geologist named Pramatha Nath Bose for the same.
 This was the time when P.N.
 Bose was working on the lands of Sakchi.
 On the request of Maharaja, he surveyed Gorumahisani Hills of Babonghati region in Mayurbhanj wherein he found Hematite stone which came under Sakchi.

 Jubilee Park is one of the biggest parks situated in the country.
 It is spread over a huge campus of 237.75 acres.
 Inaugurated in the year of 1956 this park has a lush green landscape along with an amusement park.
 The park is located in Sakchi, Jamshedpur.